-I think some motivation may be required here because of the nature of the course.
+Some motivation may be required here because of the nature of the course.
 In this course, we will study vision from a computational point of view.
-The topics should be exciting because the course involves integrating knowledge across disciplines.
+The topics are exciting because the course involves integrating knowledge across disciplines.
 But it can be frustrating because although it involves some math and computation, it isn't like most quantitative disciplines that have a structured sequence, and you will have to revisit content you've studied before, fill in gaps in your knowledge, and learn new concepts to make the interdisciplinary picture come into focus.